info-sec-guy/AWS/Certs/AWS-Cloud-Practitioner/core_services.md

 **Elastic Load Balancing:** Distributes incoming traffic across multiple replicated servers so one single server is not overloaded, fault-tolerant, scalable, secure, and monitor the health of servers

-**Lambda:** Run code (lambda function) in response to an event, automatically runs uploaded code and scales applications, and pay only for the compute time you consume and each event trigger
+**Lambda:** Run serverless code (lambda function) in response to an event, automatically runs uploaded code and scales applications, and pay only for the compute time you consume and each event trigger

 **Lightsail:** Preconfigured and ready-to-use OS, web applications, and development stacks, scalable with your project's growth, cost-effective monthly fees, one-click-to-launch services